asadrasel/Mapping-in-R/README.md

-# Mapping-in-R
+# District-wise Participant Mapping

-Mapping of District using R
+This repository contains R code, spatial data, and outputs used to create a district-wise participant map in Bangladesh.

+---

+## Objective
+To visualize district-level participant distribution using R.

+---

+## Tools
+- R
+- sf
+- dplyr
+- ggplot2
+- viridis